 Estonia’s climate is cool and temperate.
 The winters are cold, the summers moderately warm, whereby the thermometer can easily climb to 30 ° C. The average temperature in summer is 16.4 ° C. Even then, the evenings and nights can get very chilly, so a warm sweater or jacket should be in every luggage.
 As a vacationer, you should always be prepared for a weather change and rain.
 Estonia is known for the “White Nights” – due to its northern location, you can enjoy up to 19 hours of daylight in June, and it stays twilight all night.

 Almost 70 percent of Estonians live in cities.
 The capital Tallinn, also known by the old name Reval, has about 400,000 inhabitants and is located on the north coast.
 It is a tourist magnet and an economic center.
-According to Allcitypopulation, other important cities are the university town of Tartu (100,000 inhabitants), Narva (65,000 inhabitants) in the far northeast, Kohtla-Järve (45,000 inhabitants) and the seaside resort of Pärnu (45,000 inhabitants).
+Other important cities are the university town of Tartu (100,000 inhabitants), Narva (65,000 inhabitants) in the far northeast, Kohtla-Järve (45,000 inhabitants) and the seaside resort of Pärnu (45,000 inhabitants).